Hoppers of North Carolina:

 Behavior:

-Comment: NOTE: Some authors treat Ophiola, Ophiolix, and Scleroracus as distinct genera, while other authors treat these as individual genera.
-More work needs to be done to verify these distinctions/determine the borders of each genus and, therefore, for simplicity, everything will be kept under the genus Limotettix for the time being (J. Kits pers. comment).
-This is followed in Zahniser and Dietrich's (2013) tribal assessment of Deltocephalinae where they note that Limotettigini is monotypic with the sole genus Limotettix.
+Comment: NOTE: Some authors treat Ophiola, Ophiolix, and Scleroracus as distinct genera, while other authors treat these as subgenera within Limotettix.
+More work needs to be done to verify these distinctions/determine the borders of each genus (J. Kits pers. comment).
+For now, we will follow the latest treatment used in the World Auchenorrhyncha Database (3I).

 Status: Native